George Montagu, 1st Earl of Halifax: Residences

 His family's seat was Horton House, Horton, Northamptonshire which was demolished in 1936.

 As Ranger of Bushy Park, Halifax had built (1714–1715) and sometimes inhabited 'Upper Lodge' or 'New Lodge', today a function building of the National Physical Laboratory, on the north-west side of the park in its Teddington part.
 This was in the first two years of the reign of George II just as he acceded to his titles.
 The property passed to his son, followed by Lord North, his eldest daughter's son.

 Peerage

 George's uncle, Charles Montagu, 1st Earl of Halifax, a childless widower, ensured his titles would pass to George (being the eldest son of his eldest brother), and gave him most of his estate.
 George succeeded his uncle as second Baron Halifax under its special remainder.

 A few weeks after succeeding, George was created Earl of Halifax and Viscount Sunbury, reviving the other titles which had been created the previous year for his uncle.
-Two years later he was sworn of Privy Council.
+Two years later he was sworn of the Privy Council.